Maharashtra governor denied permission to use state plane, waits two hours at airport

 “Normally, governors do not wait for the permission to come,” an unidentified source told PTI.
 “He sat in the aircraft.
 The pilot then said the permission was not given yet.”
 Koshyari then booked a ticket in a commercial plane and left for Dehradun around 12.15 pm, according to PTI.

 Former Maharashtra Chief Minister and Bharatiya Janata Party leader Devendra Fadnavis termed the incident as an “unfortunate” one and said that it was a “black chapter” for the state, ANI reported.
+“Governor is not a person, it is a designation,” Fadnavis said.
+“People come and go, but the designation stays.
+The government should understand that it is insulting a constitutional post.”

+BJP MLA Siddhartha Shirole also pointed out that Koshyari is the constitutional head of Maharashtra.
+“It is deplorable, that Chief Minister Uddhav Thackeray ji has once again bought his personal agenda and his ego to stoop low and force Koshyari to deplane from a government plane and fly commercial instead,” he said in a tweet.

 Another BJP leader Sudhir Mungantiwar said that if the state government had purposefully denied the permission, then it was a blot in its reputation and if that was not the case, then the responsible official should be suspended, NDTV reported.
+Mungantiwar said that the government should apologise for “insulting” the governor.

 The relations between the Uddhav Thackeray government and Koshyari have been strained, highlighted by a war of words between him and the chief minister last year over reopening of religious places during the coronavirus pandemic.
 Currently, the rift between the two is over 12 nominees suggested by the government for the Maharashtra Legislative Council or Upper House in the Assembly, which the governor is yet to sign, according to NDTV.